TheAbys/devops-bootcamp-10-kubernetes-configmap-and-secret-volume-types/README.md

 The managed services handle all the control plane nodes and everything storage related.
 It automates a lot of stuff and therefore safes time.

+# 15 - Helm - Package Manager for Kubernetes

+Search for packages via CLI or artifacthub.io

+    helm search hub icinga

+Helm is also a templating engine, not just a package manager

+Throw values.yaml you can override the variables in those templates and therefore reduce the amount of files required The values can also be set through the CLI command

+helm install <chartname> starts with creating a version 1.0 for this chart and everytime you do helm upgrade <chartname> it increases the version number.
+This also means that helm rollback <chartname> can be used to switch back to the old version.